10 important milestones that shape your life story

 9. Marriage

-Standing across from someone and choosing them is a milestone that changes how you move through the world.
-Marriage is not just about love.
-It’s about commitment, compromise, and growing together, even when things get messy.
+Choosing someone while standing in front of them is a big step that changes how you live your life.
+Love isn’t the only thing that matters in marriage.
+It’s about making promises, finding common ground, and growing together, even when things get tough.
 It teaches you things about yourself that you might not have learned otherwise.

 Choosing each other every day